ON VINYL AND DIGITAL NOw

 -Russell Trunk/Exclusive Magazine

-Singer-songwriter Stoll Vaughan has just released The Conversation through Commonwealth Artist.
-Vaughan’s first album in over a decade includes “Further Down The Line,” featured in the film The Open Road, and “Meet You In The Middle,” heard on the finale of hit TV series The Office.
+Singer-songwriter Stoll Vaughan released his newest record The Conversation through Commonwealth Artist.
+Vaughan’s album includes “Further Down The Line,” featured in the film The Open Road, and “Meet You In The Middle,” heard on the finale of hit TV series The Office.
 The Conversation was recorded entirely in Nashville – that is to say, seven of the album’s 13 tracks were produced in Nashville, Indiana by John Mellencamp’s co-producer and guitarist Mike Wanchic; production duties for the remainder were taken care of by My Morning Jacket guitarist Carl Broemel in Nashville, Tennessee.
-The full album will be released digitally, concurrent with the release of an eight song 12” vinyl version on Commonwealth Artist in partnership with All Welcome Records.
+The full album was released digitally, concurrent with the release of a Limited Edition eight song 12” splatter vinyl.

-By the mid ‘00s, Stoll Vaughan was a full-fledged recording artist.
-His albums Hold On Thru Sleep & Dreams (2004) and Love Like A Mule (2006), both produced by Wanchic, cracked the Top 10 on the Americana chart.
-He toured with the likes of John Fogerty, John Mellencamp, Marty Stuart, Don Williams, James McMurtry and most curiously, as an opening act for a Journey and Def Leppard co-bill.
+Stoll is originally from Lexington, KY.
+His first two albums Hold On Thru Sleep & Dreams (2004) and Love Like A Mule (2006), both produced by Wanchic, cracked the Top 10 on the Americana chart.
+He toured with the likes of John Fogerty, John Mellencamp, Marty Stuart, Don Williams, James McMurtry and as an opening act for a Journey and Def Leppard co-bill.
 Jonathan Cain of Journey was particularly supportive, co-writing songs and performing with Vaughan on stage.